automerge/mpl/README.md

       }
     }

-Now start the app twice with:
+To start the app and test out synchronization, we pass a document ID in an environment variable.
+Both clients need the same document ID to connect to the same peer group:

-    $ NAME=bob    DOC_ID=1 npm start
+    $ DOC_ID=1 npm start
-    $ NAME=loblaw DOC_ID=1 npm start
+    $ DOC_ID=1 npm start

-Updating the counter on either client should also sync to the other now.
+On either client, try updating the counter and notice that it seamlessly syncs to the other client.